 This according to Overweight sensation: The life and comedy of Allan Sherman by Mark Cohen (Waltham: Brandeis University Press, 2013).

 Today would have been Sherman’s 90th birthday!
-Above, with JFK in March 1963; below, My son, the folk singer, the album that started it all.
+Below, My son, the folk singer, the album that started it all.

 Bee imagery has long been a prominent element in song titles and lyrics.
 Bumble boogie: 100 years of bee imagery in American sound recordings—A discography by William L. Schurk and B. Lee Cooper (Popular music and society XXXIV/4 [October 2011] pp. 493–502) explores several bee themes featured in more than 200 commercial recordings released in the U.S. during the past century.